Team-EZ-Pantry/EZ-Pantry-DB/README.md

 ### Register
 **POST** `/api/auth/register`

 Register a new user account in the database.
+Returns a token.

 #### Request Body (this will be secured by HTTPS)
 ```json